umbraco/Umbraco.Headless.Backoffice.Bridge/docs/interfaces/pickers_content.ContentPickerConfig.md

 • `Optional` **multiple**: `Boolean`

-Specifies wether or not multiple items can be selected.
+Specifies whether or not multiple items can be selected.

 #### Defined in